martyncr/cxb_v2/README.md

-# CxB – Cyber Governance for Boards
+# CxB – Cyber Governance for Boards - developing version 2 mods
+- action text,
+- list of follow on actions in report

 Cyber Governance Maturity Model Web App

 This is a static web application for board-level self‑assessment against the CxB Cyber Governance Code of Practice (domains A–E, actions A1–E5).